 The health visitor will see new patients under 5 years old shortly after registration.
 Patients over 75 years of age will be offered an annual health check, either at the Surgery or in their own home if they are housebound.

-The practice may refuse an application to join its list if the patient does not reside in the area.
+The practice will refuse an application to join it's list if the patient does not reside within the catchment area.

 You can check if you are in our catchment area by clicking here and entering your postcode in the Catchment Tool.